Job-Hunting for Students in Japan

 How to start job-hunting?

-Here is the flow of shukatsu.
+Here is the typical flow of Shūkatsu and what do you need to prepare.

 Preparation: Self-analysis